page-support/web-client/README.md

 Don't forget to add the [page-support-bot-bundle.css](https://github.com/page-support/web-client/blob/main/dist/page-support-bot-bundle.css) file in this repository to the public folder of your web server as described previously.

+### CSS encapsulation
+When you add Bot to your website, its CSS is encapsulated so that your website's global styles do not affect it, and its styles won't affect your website.
+Encapsulation is achieved by using [ShadowDOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) All of the styles, and nearly all the Bot's UI is attached to the DOM under a shadow host.
+The shadow host is an empty div added by the Bot component, with the actual Bot html and css attached underneath it.

 ### Conversation initialization
 When your user first loads the page, the Bot will display and start a new conversation by default.
 Bot will maintain conversation state across page reloads in a tab by using sessionStorage.
 Closing the tab will end the conversation.